AdoptOpenJDK/mjprof/README.md

-mjstack
+MJProf
 =======
-MJStack is a monadic jstack analysis tool set.
+MJProf is a command line monadic java profiler.

 Introduction
 =============